 Listen to our podcast, Inside IB, to learn more MSc International Management and MSc Management

 Both MSc International Management and MSc Management form part of Imperial College Business School’s Management Master’s portfolio, offering authentic and dynamic study experiences ahead of exciting business careers.
-Both programmes are pre-experience (that is to say, applicants should have a maximum of two years’ post-graduate professional work experience); however, the offering, make-up and target profile of each programme has some key differences which are important to understand before applying.
+Both programmes are pre-experience (that is to say, applicants should have no more than two years’ post-graduate professional work experience from the start date of the course); however, the offering, make-up and target profile of each programme has some key differences which are important to understand before applying.

 MSc International Management